MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/doc/source/api.rst

        Options forwarded to the SALib analyzer.
 The available options are described in the SALIB documentation fore each method.
    engine: str optional default is 'python'
        if 'csharp' results are written to a directory then forwarded to Models.exe.
-This is 2 times faster all the time
+This is 50-100% times faster than python all the time.
+       The csharp engine is considerably faster on powerful machines but exhibits stability issues in some older APSIM versions, whereas the Python engine is more stable.
+For this reason, the default engine is set to "python".

    Examples